ssandrews/Smoldyn/docs/LibsmoldynManual.md

+---
+author: Steve Andrews
+---

 # About Libsmoldyn

 Libsmoldyn is a C and C++ interface to the Smoldyn simulator.
 Libsmoldyn is complementary to the stand-alone Smoldyn program in that it is a little more difficult to use, but it provides much more flexibility.
-In addition, Libsmoldyn provides: (*i*) an application programming interface that will be relatively stable, even as Smoldyn is updated and improved, (*ii*) function names that are relatively sensible and that shouldn’t collide with other function names in other software, and (*iii*) reasonably thorough error checking in every function which helps ensure that the user is using the function in a sensible way and in a way that won’t crash Smoldyn.
+In addition, Libsmoldyn provides:

+1. an application programming interface that will be relatively stable, even as Smoldyn is updated and improved,
+2. function names that are relatively sensible and that shouldn’t collide with other function names in other software, and
+3. reasonably thorough error checking in every function which helps ensure that the user is using the function in a sensible way and in a way that won’t crash Smoldyn.

 I initially planned to use SWIG to provide Libsmoldyn access from several languages but have not pursued this recently.
 Carlos Lopez’s group was adding Libsmoldyn to PySB for a while, to give it Python accessibility, although that project is not ongoing currently.

 Libsmoldyn only barely supports graphics at present due to constraints imposed by the glut code library.
 This will be improved in a future version (by changing to the freeglut library, which doesn’t insist on controlling the main event loop, as the glut library does).

 # Compiling and linking